-OncoMed has eight therapeutic candidates currently in clinical development targeting cancer stem cell pathways and immuno-oncology.
+OncoMed has five therapeutic candidates currently in clinical development focused on cancer pathways and immuno-oncology targts.
 All of the therapeutic candidates in our pipeline were discovered by OncoMed scientists using our in-depth knowledge of cancer biology, antibody engineering and a number of proprietary technologies to aid in ongoing drug discovery, candidate validation and predictive biomarker efforts.

 Vantictumab targets the Wnt cancer stem cell pathway.
 In preclinical models, vantictumab reduces cancer stem cell frequency and induces differentiation of tumorigenic cells to cell types that are less tumorigenic and more susceptible to conventional chemotherapy.
 We have seen strong anti-tumor activity using vantictumab in combination with multiple types of approved therapies in patient-derived xenograft models, including pancreatic, breast, lung, melanoma, hepatocellular, ovarian, colorectal and other cancers.
 We have also observed synergies preclinically when vantictumab is combined with taxane-based chemotherapies.
 We believe vantictumab is the first monoclonal antibody designed to inhibit Wnt signaling to enter clinical testing.